 The Philippines is an archipelago of more than 7 thousand different islands.
 As such, it’s not as simple as sending a letter off with the postman in his van.
 Many of the population rely on an intricate and complicated interisland shipping system.
 Of course, the development of an efficient transportation system in the Philippines has been crucial for the country’s economic growth throughout history.
-Both economic and reliable means of transportation are vital in order to facilitate the movement of goods, services, and indeed people within and among the various regions of the Philippines.
+Both economical and reliable means of transportation are vital in order to facilitate the movement of goods, services, and indeed people within and among the various regions of the Philippines.

 There are a number of different modes of transportation available in the Philippines.
 However, for the purpose of transporting goods, interisland freight has grown significantly alongside the economy.